Monday, January 13, 2025

 This morning’s sermon in our church [ii] was on similar premise as Russell Taylor and the NYT, namely that Donald Trump is not good news for America.
 The sermon provided good advice from the Bible’s epistles; eager to do good (1 Peter 3:13) and also the famous one from Ephesians 6 about the full armor of God, so that “you may be able to stand your ground, and after you have done everything, to stand…” (:13).
 So here we go.
 The title of this post, as well as my previous post, as well as today’s sermon, does not really suggest restfulness.
 Considerable diligence here; if not lots of work to do, then at least lots to think about.

 Without claiming any super insight at this point, I find myself thinking a slightly different line.
 What if the premises, the assumptions are wrong?
 What if Donald Trump, in spite of his misogyny, his unbearable egocentric Make America Great Again (MAGA) platform, may be the right President for the next four years?
 Is it right to write editorials and present sermons with the assumption that he should not have won?
 I totally enjoyed the opener of today's sermon recounting conversation with an elderly kind philanthropic long-time supporter of our worldwide relief service agency being of the opinion that Donald Trump is God’s choice (she cringed and we laughed).
-It was an excellent attention getter and clearly communicated her respect for this elder in our midst and also the importance to communicate peaceably in days like this.
+It was an excellent attention getter and clearly communicated her respect for this elder in our midst and also the importance to communicate peaceably especially in days like this.
 It also raises this my further question.

 In this last year an interesting podcast series has emerged among all the inboxes, notifications and posts in our digital world.
 This one is quite gentle and very respectfully presented.
-It becomes interesting in its somewhat unique format, story-form history providing a new look at some old stuff, [iii] well researched, the makings of the Anabaptist Mennonites.
+It becomes interesting in its somewhat unique format, story-form history providing a new look at some old stuff. [iii] Well researched, it is about the makings of the Anabaptist Mennonites.
 Being a person of this background, I still have good memories of my post-secondary education throbbing with exciting sixteenth century ‘discoveries.’
 That was my people back there, those not wishing to be encumbered by big Church taxes and tithes and ‘indulgences’ to help get out of the catholic middle state of purgatory and joyfully jump into heaven.
 This is our movement with the noble beginning and which I wrote enthusiastic essays about.
 This latter podcast series is now becoming an old-age ‘fresher upper’ for me.

 Anabaptist history can use a little reality check.
 We too were among other diligent students of Martin Luther, of Ulrich Zwingli and other clerics and church leaders along with a thirsting population; all this after invention of the printing press and people beginning to read for themselves.
 Much has been and continues to be written about the Reformation chapter of history.